Bootstrap Diagnostic Tests: extensions

-As a consequence, if the bootstrap sample is not given ex-ante but, rather, is generated by the practitioner, then for any given data $D_{n}$ different researchers may end up obtaining different p-values $p_{n,m}^{\ast} $\footnote{In fact, in some applications the set of bootstrap draws used to compute $ \mathscr{T} _{n,m}^{\ast}$ is given as an input for the diagnostic procedure.
+As a consequence, if the bootstrap sample is not given ex ante but, rather, is generated by the practitioner, then for any given data $D_{n}$ different researchers may end up obtaining different \textit{p}-values $p_{n,m}^{\ast}$.
+This may create issues in terms of reproducibility, as it is unclear which value of $p_{n,m}^{\ast}$ should be used for decision-making and reporting.\footnote{In fact, in some applications the set of bootstrap draws used to compute $ \mathscr{T} _{n,m}^{\ast}$ is given as an input for the diagnostic procedure.
 This, for instance, may happen when a replication package includes the set of bootstrap repetitions used to compute a bootstrap statistic but not the code used to generate them.
-In such cases, unless the set of repetitions are split into subsamples, only one realization of $p_{n,B}^{\ast}$ can be computed.}.
-This may create issues in terms of reproducibility, as it is unclear which value of $p_{n,m}^{\ast}$ should be used for decision-making and reporting.
+In such cases, unless the set of repetitions are split into subsamples, only one realization of $p_{n,B}^{\ast}$ can be computed.}

-A viable way to mitigate this issue is to use the convergence fact $p_{n,m}^{\ast}\overset{d^{\ast}}{\rightarrow}_{p} \mathscr{U}\! _{[0,1]}$ under specification validity, see Theorem \ref{Thm 1}.
-This convergence and Theorem \ref{Thm 2} have the following corollary in terms of $\hat{\pi}_{n,m}(\alpha):=\mathbb{P}^{\ast}(p_{n,m}^{\ast}\leq\alpha)$, $\alpha\in(0,1)$.
+A viable way to mitigate this issue is to use the convergence fact $p_{n,m}^{\ast}\overset{d^{\ast}}{\rightarrow}_{p} \mathscr{U}\! _{[0,1]}$ under specification validity, see Theorem~\ref{Thm 1}.
+This convergence and Theorem~\ref{Thm 2} have the following corollary in terms of $\hat{\pi}_{n,m}(\eta):=\mathbb{P}^{\ast}(p_{n,m}^{\ast}\leq\eta)$, $\eta \in(0,1)$.

-\begin{corollary} Under the assumptions of Theorem \ref{Thm 1}, $\hat{\pi}_{n,m}(\alpha )\rightarrow_{p}\alpha$ for any \mbox{$\alpha\in(0,1)$}.
-In contrast, under the assumptions of Theorem \ref{Thm 2}, $\hat{\pi}_{n,m}(\alpha)\rightarrow _{p}1$. \end{corollary}
+\begin{corollary} Under the assumptions of Theorem~\ref{Thm 1}, $\hat{\pi}_{n,m}(\eta )\rightarrow_{p}\eta$ for any \mbox{$\eta\in(0,1)$}.
+In contrast, under the assumptions of Theorem~\ref{Thm 2}, $\hat{\pi}_{n,m}(\eta)\rightarrow_{p}1$. \end{corollary}

-Hence, rather than reporting a single draw $p_{n,m}^{\ast}$, the diagnostic procedure could additionally include an informal check of whether $\hat{\pi }_{n,m}(\alpha)$ substantially exceeds the user-chosen significance level $\alpha$.
-In practice $\hat{\pi}_{n,m}(\alpha)$ is not known but, as is standard, it can be approximated with any desired precision by drawing an arbitrarily large number $K$ of i.i.d. (conditionally on the data) realizations of $p_{n,m}^{\ast}$, say $p_{n,m:k}^{\ast}$, $k=1,\ldots K$, and letting $\hat{\pi}_{n,m,K}^{\ast}:=K^{-1}\sum_{k=1}^{K}\mathbb{I} _{\{p_{n,m:k}^{\ast}\leq\alpha\}}$.
+Hence, rather than reporting a single draw $p_{n,m}^{\ast}$, the diagnostic procedure could additionally include an informal check of whether $\hat{\pi }_{n,m}(\eta)$ substantially exceeds the user-chosen significance level $\eta $.
+In practice $\hat{\pi}_{n,m}(\eta)$ is not known but, as is standard, it can be approximated with any desired precision by drawing an arbitrarily large number $K$ of i.i.d. (conditionally on the data) realizations of $p_{n,m}^{\ast}$, say $p_{n,m:k}^{\ast}$, $k=1,\ldots K$, and letting $\hat{\pi}_{n,m,K}^{\ast}:=K^{-1}\sum_{k=1}^{K}\mathbb{I}_{\{p_{n,m:k}^{\ast }\leq\eta\}}$.